samer--/parscan/README.md

 in a tree of items of type A, a branch node is a tree of pairs, ie a tree of (A x A).
-What this means in practise is that a binary tree of depth, say 3, which has 8 leaves, starts with 3 levels of unary `B` constructors (ie not looking like a tree at all), and ends with a single `L` constructor containing a pair of pair of pairs, so that the actual tree is represented entirely as nested pairs. here is the result of a scan:
+What this means in practise is that a binary tree of depth, say 3, which has 8 leaves, starts with 3 levels of unary `B` constructors (ie not looking like a tree at all), and ends with a single `L` constructor containing a pair of pairs of pairs, so that the actual tree is represented entirely as nested pairs.
+Here is the result:
 ```
 > let open TopDown in let instance M = AddNat in scanT (iota 3)